Lorna Slater: Biodiversity

-National Parks
+National parks

 In the 2021 Scottish Parliament election campaign, Slater's fellow co-leader, Patrick Harvie proposed two new national parks for Scotland.
 After the election, she gained the ministerial portfolio for national parks, and outlined the process for selecting one or more new national parks.
 In October 2023, Slater reaffirmed the promise to create at least two new national parks.

-Circular Economy
+Circular economy

 The Circular Economy Bill was introduced to the Scottish Parliament by Slater in June 2023.
 Slater argues the bill targets “lazy, anti-social behaviour” and the country's growing “throw away culture” by introducing further regulation on waste disposal.
 Slater's proposals were welcomed by Friends of the Earth Scotland.
 The Bill is currently undergoing stage one scrutiny by the Net Zero, Energy and Transport Committee who criticised the "entirely unrealistic" costings that accompany the bill.

 Slater was criticised for avoiding questions from MSPs about the Bill by some commentators.
-Some campaigners have advocated for the Slater to go further, and include provision for education about the circular economy.
+Some campaigners had advocated for the Slater to go further, and include provision for education about the circular economy.